-When choosing what to eat, do you consider cutting calories?
-If you’re like most of us, you do, especially if you’re trying to lose weight.
+When choosing what to eat, do you consider cutting calories to lose weight?
+If you’re like most of us, you do.
 For good reason, conventional wisdom tells us that in order to shed pounds, we simply need to use up more calories than we take in.
-This advice encourages us to count calories and thanks to food labels and an abundance of apps, we can easily track every calorie and every gram of carb, protein or fat we consume as well as every calorie we burn.
+This advice encourages us to count calories and thanks to food labels and an abundance of apps, we can easily track every calorie and every gram of carb, protein, or fat we consume as well as every calorie we burn.
 Quantifying calories eaten versus those expended should, mathematically, make battling the bulge pretty easy, right?
-However, if you’ve ever tried to drop a few pounds, you know, it is neither simple nor easy and rarely does the math work this way.
+However, if you’ve ever tried to drop a few pounds, you know, it is neither simple nor easy, and rarely does the math work this way.

-1. For starters, calorie counts on menus and labels are often wrong … sometimes grossly so, making it virtually impossible to estimate how many calories you consume when dining out or rationing your pretzels.
+For starters, calorie counts on menus and labels are often wrong.
+Sometimes grossly so, making it virtually impossible to estimate how many calories you consume when dining out or rationing your pretzels.
 Researchers at Tufts University’s nutrition research center discovered after visiting over 40 U.S. chain restaurants that a dish listed as having 500 calories could contain upwards of 800 calories.
-Easily explained – the chef’s overflowing ladle of sauce on your salmon and a too generous dab of butter on your green beans adds up and certainly can explain the discrepancy.
+Easily explained – the chef’s overflowing ladle of sauce on your salmon and a too-generous dab of butter on your green beans adds up and certainly can explain the discrepancy.

-2. To complicate matters, calorie counts are based on an over simplified system developed in the late 1800’s that doesn’t take into account the “complexity of digestion.”
-We now know that the number of calories we extract from our food depends greatly on, among other things, the type of food we eat, the state in which we eat it, how it is prepared, the amount of protein, carbs and fat it contains, and the makeup of bacteria that resides in our intestines.
+To complicate matters, calorie counts are based on an oversimplified system developed in the late 1800s that doesn’t take into account the “complexity of digestion.”
+We now know that the number of calories we extract from our food depends greatly on, among other things, the type of food we eat, the state in which we eat it, how it is prepared, the amount of protein, carbs, and fat it contains, and the makeup of bacteria that resides in our intestines.
 Believe it or not, even the time of day you consume your cheese and crackers matters.

-The Macronutrient Content of Food: Protein-rich foods take more energy to break down than fats and carbs, leaving fewer calories available for our bodies to absorb.
+Protein-rich foods take more energy to break down than fats and carbs.
+This leaves fewer calories available for our bodies to absorb.

-The Type of Microbes in our Gut: Our intestines host trillions of bacteria that affect our risk for disease and aid in digestion.
-The diverse combination of species that reside in the gut is unique to an individual and varies greatly from person to person.
+Our intestines host trillions of bacteria that affect our risk for disease and aid in digestion.
+The diverse combination of species that reside in the gut is unique to an individual.
 The variety of our gut bacteria, which is easily influenced by one’s diet and environment, appears to affect our metabolism and ability to digest food.
 This may explain why, in studies where lean individuals received a transplant of gut microbes from an overweight donor, the subjects gained weight without a change in diet.
-The gut of an obese person typically contains more Firmicutes, a type of bacteria that more efficiently breakdowns food and allows greater extraction of calories.
+The gut of an obese person typically contains more Firmicutes.
+This is a type of bacteria that more efficiently breakdowns food and allows greater extraction of calories.

 Unfortunately, it’s not just counting calories that lead us astray.
-The charts and apps we use to determine how many calories we expend each day, both exercising and performing our body’s basic functions, are often based on weight and age of an individual and can be hugely inaccurate.
-The calorie expenditure of two 55 year old women of equal weight can vary as much as 600 calories a day depending on their height, percentage of body fat, cortisol levels and size of their organs.
+The charts and apps we use to determine how many calories we expend each day, both exercising and performing our body’s basic functions, are often based on the weight and age of an individual and can be hugely inaccurate.
+The calorie expenditure of two 55-year-old women of equal weight can vary as much as 600 calories a day.
+This depends on their height, percentage of body fat, cortisol levels and size of their organs.

 It’s no wonder tracking calories-in versus calories-out can be so frustrating.
-The above factors, none of which is taken into account on a food label or exercise machine, collectively contribute to a distressingly large margin of error for someone trying to monitor their calorie intake.
-I’m in no way suggesting you abandon the calorie content of food – it remains a useful guide but you must understand that for reasons explained in this article it is flawed.
-Instead, I encourage you to focus less on the number of calories and more on the quality of calorie.
+None of the above factors are taken into account on a food label or exercise machine.
+This collectively contributes to a distressingly large margin of error for someone trying to monitor their calorie intake.
+I’m in no way suggesting you abandon the calorie content of food.
+It remains a useful guide, but you must understand that for reasons explained in this article it is flawed.
+Instead, I encourage you to focus less on the number of calories and more on the quality of calories.

 This article is for informational purposes only.
 It is not intended to diagnose, treat, cure or prevent any disease, and is not a substitute for medical advice.